The Amazing City of Tokyo – Things to Do & Travel Guide

 A Quick Look at Osaka – Things to Do & Travel Guide

-Osaka is one of Japan’s largest cities and is a less popular tourist destination (though it does see its fair share).
-However, it is very near Kyoto and also has an international airport, so it’s a good place to fly to for visiting central/southern Japan.
+Osaka is one of Japan’s largest cities and is a popular tourist destination.
+As it is very near Kyoto and also has an international airport, it’s a good place to fly to for visiting central/southern Japan.
 It’s actually the gastronomical capital of Japan so since my brother’s a foodie, we decided to spend a day in Osaka and subsequently went almost every night for dinner.

 Unfortunately, this Highlight post is a bit different from the others.
-My big mistake with Osaka was thinking I could see what I wanted in one … Continue reading
+I did not really want to go to Osaka so only reserved a day.
+My big mistake with Osaka was thinking I could see … Continue reading

 Tags: asia, japan, osaka